ABOUT US

 Co-Director of Honduran Operations

-Born and raised in Honduras, Dani is a college student in Communications and Advertising.
-She is very considerate, helpful, and versatile.
+Born and raised in Honduras, Dani is very considerate, helpful, and versatile.
 Dani manages a little bit of everything, from our social media, websites, as well as the Honduran operations alongside the Director.
 She manages the bed&breakfast, Hacienda La Esperanza, and she helps our guests and volunteers set up their trip to Honduras.
-She will make sure your stay in Honduras goes smoothly.

 Gary McCord